 In 1965, he lost to the competent but not particularly outstanding middleweight contender, Joey Archer.
 It was an embarrassingly one-sided affair but even as he was being humiliated in the ring the Pittsburgh crowd rewarded him with several standing ovations.
 Following the defeat to Archer on 3 November, 1965, aged 44 he announced his retirement from the ring.
 He had won the World Middleweight Title on five separate occasions and successfully defended it many times.
 Indeed, he was to dominate the Middleweight Division for more than a decade.
 His record from 200 professional fights was Won 173, Lost 19, with 6 Draws, and 2 No Contests.
 Many of his defeats had come in the twilight of his career when his powers had declined markedly.

 Always a flamboyant character and a sharp dresser, Robinson throughout the 1940’s and 1950’s was a fixture on the New York social scene.
 He owned the expensive restaurant Sugar Ray’s which was to become a favourite watering hole of the rich and famous.
-He was also a wealthy man who enjoyed displaying his wealth and he was to become one of the first African-American athletes who was to make the crossover from sport to celebrity; but unlike another African-American sporting superstar of the future, Muhammad Ali, he was never a divisive public figure and people continued to admire him on the basis of his skill in the ring, and few people begrudged him the money he had made in the blood-stained rings of the toughest sport in the world, though he was never as popular with his fellow fighters as he was with the public.
+He was also a wealthy man who enjoyed displaying his wealth and he was to become one of the first Afro-American athletes who was to make the crossover from sport to celebrity; but unlike another Afro-American sporting superstar of the future, Muhammad Ali, he was never a divisive public figure and people continued to admire him on the basis of his skill in the ring, and few people begrudged him the money he had made in the blood-stained rings of the toughest sport in the world, though he was never as popular with his fellow fighters as he was with the public.

 Sugar Ray Robinson did not retire from the ring a rich man, however.
 Indeed, he was broke, his extravagant lifestyle having taken its toll.
 A Benefit was to be held not long after his last fight to raise funds for his retirement.